ethereum-pocr/whitepaper/whitepaper.md

 This scheme has a lot of benefits but two inconvenients we wish to cover in this consensus.

 First, at the time of the halving, miners suddently receive half of the earning creating an economic incentive to either increase the bitcoin resell price or stop mining as the earning becomes lower.
 To resolve this we put in place a 'continuous halving' or better named 'reduction factor'.
 Also, the bitcoin uses the number of blocks as a measure of monetary creation because the bitcoin creation is fixed per block.
-In the Proof of Carbon Reduction consensus the quantity of CRC is not fixed per bloc but depends on several factors (number of nodes, ranking of the nodes).
+In the Proof of Climate awaReness consensus the quantity of CRC is not fixed per bloc but depends on several factors (number of nodes, ranking of the nodes).
 So we prefer using the quantity of created CRC as a control of the reduction factor.

 The second element is the consequences of lost bitcoins that can never be retrieved (sent by mistake to address without private key, lost private key of address with bitcoins ...).
 This reduces in practice the actual quantity of bitcoin effectively in circulation.
 To resolve this we put in place a 'minimum CRC creation' that will compensate for the statistical destruction of CRCs.